 Island hopping around the Hong archipelago; a series of uninhabited islands with pristine white beaches and hidden lagoons that are considered to be the most beautiful in the region.
 Snorkelling amid tropical fish on the coral reef and picnic lunch.

 Day 13: B L D

 Morning at cooking school to learn sizzling Southern-style dishes.
 Mid afternoon onwards free.
-Evening visit to night market to graze amongst the food stalls.
+Evening visit to locals' night market to graze amongst the food stalls.

 Day 14: B D

 Drive to Tubkaak beach, the nicest beach on the mainland (or stay behind and relax by the pool if you prefer).
 Visit to a local village and dinner.

 Day 15: B